keijeizei/regular-impressions/README.md

 ## List of commands

-- Match repeating patterns using the `repeat` command followed by the pattern and the range of repetition
+- Match repeating patterns using the `repeat` command followed by the pattern and the range of repetition.

 Use the `inf` keyword to specify an infinite upper bound.